Workers Compensation in Tennessee

 How Does Workers Comp Work in Tennessee?

-All Tennessee employers with at least five employees must carry workers compensation insurance.
+All Tennessee employers with at least five employees must carry workers’ compensation insurance.
 Mining and construction employers require coverage regardless of number of employees.
 Your employer will provide you with a panel of three authorized physicians to choose from for your treatment.
-Once an authorized physician has determined the injury to be work related, all recommended treatment is fully covered.
+Once an authorized physician has determined the injury to be work-related, all recommended treatment is fully covered.
 There is no requirement to prove fault for the injury.
 Travel expenses can be covered if the treatment is more than 15 miles away.

 Get Medical Attention

-Even if you believe that your injury is minor, get a proper medical report detailing the extent of the damage and how it occurred.
-This is the first step in the workers’ compensation claim process.
-Absent a medical report, your employer cannot file a claim with the insurance carrier.
+Even if you believe your injury is minor, get a proper medical report detailing the extent of the damage and how it occurred.
+This step is the top priority in the workers’ compensation claim process.
+Otherwise, your employer cannot file a claim with the insurance carrier.

-When dealing with a job-related illness, the symptoms and diagnosis may not happen right away.
-You may find yourself attending regular checkups and testing for weeks or months before a doctor finally associates your illness with your job.
-All of your medical records will become the foundation from which the workers’ comp carrier will launch its investigation.
-Your doctor may make the determination that the illness is the result of your work conditions or aggravated by them.
-Once they do, see your human resources representative to file a workers’ compensation claim.
+You may have regular checkups and testing for weeks or months before a doctor finally connects your illness with your job.
+Your medical records will become the foundation from which the workers’ comp carrier will launch its investigation.

 File a First Report of Injury

 Once you have a medical diagnosis relating your illness or injury to your job, you must file a claim with your employer.
-This is the next important phase of how Tennessee workers comp works.

 If you are injured on the job in Tennessee, you have 30 days to inform your employer about the injury.
 If your claim is denied, you have one year from the date of denial to challenge the finding.

 Your employer should furnish you with information about the claims process.
-The adjuster or insurance carrier representative may want to speak to you at some point about the incident and any possible witnesses to the event.
+The adjuster or insurance carrier representative may want to speak to you at some point about the incident and any witnesses.

 Tennessee does not permit settlements until you are at MMI (maximum medical improvement).
 This means that your condition is not going to improve.
 Your doctor will make this determination and assign a percentage value to your disability.
 Note that, before any litigation is permitted, Tennessee requires a Benefits Review Conference to attempt a settlement.
 This conference must happen within 30 days of reaching MMI.